 The Associate of Applied Science Degree program in Nursing (PN/AD Option) prepares graduates of Practical Nursing programs who want to advance their educational preparation to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Graduates are prepared for an entry-level position as registered nurses.
-The program is accredited by the New Jersey Board of Nursing and by the National League for Nursing Accrediting Commission (NLNAC).
+The program is accredited by the New Jersey Board of Nursing and by the Accreditation Commission for Education in Nursing (ACEN).
 The course of study is designed as a career program, although graduates may wish to continue their studies for a baccalaureate degree in nursing at a four-year institution.
 Credits earned are applied in whole or in part to the upper division program depending on the policies of the institution to which application is made.
 Articulation agreements which enhance this process are in effect with numerous colleges and universities.